-With these restrictions in place, Indian gamblers have no choice but to explore real online casinos to take part in games like poker and blackjack.
+With these restrictions in place, Indian gamblers have no choice but to explore real online casinos to participate in games like poker and blackjack.
 However, online gambling is also mostly unregulated across India.
-The government has banned some websites, but the sites registered in foreign countries continue to be accessible by the people.
+The government has banned some websites, but the sites registered in foreign countries continue to be accessible.

-What are the current online options available for those who want to play roulette online games, blackjack online games, and other games?
+What are the current online options available for those who want to play online roulette games, online blackjack games, and other games?
 Where can you find an offline casino?
 Read on to find out.

 Goa became the first state in India to legalise gambling.
 The state has six land-based casinos and six floating casinos, i.e., casinos hosted on a ship or boat on the Goa river.
 Indians and foreign tourists regularly show up to these casinos in large numbers to play games, including some local ones like rummy.

 The second state to legalise gambling, Sikkim currently has only two land-based casinos.
 However, the state plans to capitalise on the online gambling market by issuing online licenses.
 Sikkim Regulation of Gambling (Amendment) of 2005 authorises the state government to allocate some land to set up casinos.
 The Sikkim Online Gaming (Regulation) Act of 2008 aims to control and regulate online gaming through electronic and non-electronic formats and make all gambling forms taxable.

 Daman is a small city on the west coast of India, which became the third region to allow gambling.
 The Goa, Daman and Diu Public Gaming Act of 1976 permits to set up casinos in 5-star hotels and ships.
 Daman also has three land-based casinos.

 Strictly speaking, Mumbai has not formally legalised betting in the city.
 Horse racing and state-run lotteries are the only forms of gambling, and any other type will lead to a monetary penalty.